At Imperial College London, Professor Hugh Spikes studies the effects of friction.

 The multidisciplinary nature of tribology is reflected by Spikes’ research group at Imperial College, which consists of mechanical and chemical engineers, physicists, chemists and material scientists whose research areas include hydrodynamic and elasto-hydrodynamic lubrication, lubricant chemistry, surface coating technology, contact mechanics and wear and surface fatigue.
 The list of applications is almost endless, ranging from micro-machines, scientific instruments and personal-care products to marine propulsion, motor vehicles, helicopters and industrial machinery.

-When the introduction of low-sulphur diesel fuels in 1991 led to widespread failure of diesel fuel pumps, Spikes’ research into the lubrication properties of diesel fuels resulted in the development of techniques to test their friction and lubricating performance.
+When the introduction of low-sulfur diesel fuels in 1991 led to widespread failure of diesel fuel pumps, Spikes’ research into the lubrication properties of diesel fuels resulted in the development of techniques to test their friction and lubricating performance.
 The testing equipment developed as a result of this research is now produced by the spinoff company PCS Instruments, and it has become the industry standard for measuring diesel lubricity.

 New areas of research for the Imperial College group include MEMS (micro-electro-mechanical systems), examples of which include silicon chips, air bags and inkjet printers.
 Engineered tribology in the wind energy sector is one focus area.
 While the industry currently focuses on durability, Spikes believes efficiency will be increasingly important in the future.